cswing/restak/README.md

-# Framework
+# Restak REST Framework

-A framework to be named later.
+A REST Framework that provides a common framework for providing consistent REST endpoint implementation.